palakpatel311/chpl-test/README.md

 @Regression: for UI regression test
 @RegressionAPI: for API regression test

-@Before and @After hooks will only run for @Regression.
-If there are tags for which you want to run these hooks, add them in hooks.
+@Before and @After hooks will be ignoring @RegressionAPI tag.

 ## View Reports Reports generated after test run are saved at: